sprestage/portfolio/README.md

 Deployed
 ========
 This portfolio was previously deployed to Heroku (for rails versions 3-5) and can still be found here: http://sprestage-portfolio.herokuapp.com.
 This app has been upgraded to rails 6.1.7 and configured for deployment to Render.
+The official address for this portfolio site is www.sprestage.com and on render is https://new-portfolio.onrender.com/.
 Oct 2022

 Implementation as of 2016